Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching

-The rest of paper is organized as follows.
-First we introduces some preliminaries for tensor networks, in \secref{sec:background}.
+The rest of the paper is organized as follows.
+First, we introduce some preliminaries for tensor networks, in \secref{sec:background}.
 We discuss the proposed framework that combines Monte Carlo and MPS/TT in \secref{sec:framework}.
-In \secref{sec:applications}, we demonstrate the applications of our proposed framework on two specific evolution systems: ground state energy problem for quantum many-body system and density evolution problem by solving the Fokker-Planck equation.
+In \secref{sec:applications}, we demonstrate the applications of our proposed framework on two specific evolution systems: the ground-state energy problem for quantum many-body system and the density evolution problem by solving the Fokker-Planck equation.
+In Section~\ref{section:convergence}, we prove the convergence of the proposed method for solving the Fokker-Planck equation.
 The corresponding numerical experiments for the two applications are provided in \secref{sec:experiments}.
-We conclude the paper by discussions in \secref{sec:discussions}.
+We conclude the paper with discussions in \secref{sec:discussions}.